Formerly published by GlobalGazette.ca

 The "Boston-States" attracted descendants of every Maritime pioneer group: Acadian French, Planters, Scots, Philadelphia covenantors, Yorkshire settlers, United Empire Loyalists and Irish.

-This tale is recounted in Katherine Dewar’s newly published book: Deoradh, The Dewars: Storytellers and Relic Keepers, available from the author for $25 including shipping costs: 4 Green St., Charlottetown, PEI C1A 2E6.
+This tale is recounted in Katherine Dewarís newly published book: Deoradh, The Dewars: Storytellers and Relic Keepers, [Was] available from the author for $25 [in 1998] including shipping costs: 4 Green St., Charlottetown, PEI C1A 2E6. [suggest a google search to find available copies now]

 Click here to continue (Part II)